-Join us at the Society for the Neural Control of Movement Annual Meeting to hear from our Distinguished Career Award Winner and the Early Career Award Winner deliver keynote presentations.
+Join us at the Society for the Neural Control of Movement Annual Meeting to hear from our Distinguished Career Award Winner and the 2020 & 2021 Early Career Award Winners deliver keynote presentations.

 Distinguished Career Award Winner Presentation

 Michael E Goldberg

 David Mahoney Professor of Brain and Behavior, Department of Neuroscience, Neurology, Psychiatry and Ophthalmology, Columbia University